The best things to do in Jaco Costa Rica are just one read away. Plan your Jaco activities ahead of time to make the most out of your vacation.

 Suspension bridges and platforms will take you to the best spots.
 Along the trail, you will pass by natural pools where you can stop and enjoy a quick dip.

-As you explore the place, you might notice that Rainmaker is not as crowded as the big national parks that has helped put Costa Rica on the map.
+As you explore the place, you might notice that Rainmaker is not as crowded as the big national parks that have helped put Costa Rica on the map.
 Take this to your advantage and go all-out in exploration.

 The story of the Rainmaker Biological Reserve starts humbly with a farmer who once tended to his crops on the same area where the park is.